-NUR 531 Directed Readings (3) This course requires the student to do scholarly and research literature specific to a selected aspect of nursing education.
+NUR 531: Directed Readings in Nursing Education (3) This graduate level course requires the student to conduct a scholarly research literature review specific to a selected aspect of nursing education.
 Each student will conduct a thorough literature review with depth and breadth.
-There is the potential that this course can be useful in defining and designing the literature review for the capstone project or thesis.
+There is the potential that this course can be useful in defining and designing the literature review for the major project.
 Topics will be selected in conjunction with the graduate faculty.
+Prerequisites: Graduate level standing